 Based on the information you provide the planner will work with you to develop your Participant Statement.
 Together you will turn your goals into a set of actions and develop steps you need to take to achieve them.

 If you don’t know what goals you have for the future, that’s ok.
 Your first plan focuses on what you need right now and gives you some time to think about your longer-term needs and goals, as well as about how the supports you currently receive are working for you and what else you might need to achieve before your scheduled plan review.

-During the meeting you’ll discuss how the National Disability Insurance Agency (NDIA) will be able to tell if your plan is working and how to measure your progress.
+During the meeting, you’ll discuss how the NDIA will be able to tell if your plan is working and how to measure your progress.
 Your planner will go over the different plan management options with you and ask how you would like to manage your funding.

-Finally, you and you planner will agree on review dates for your plan.
-Most plans will be reviewed after 12 months but in some cases this may be sooner.
+Finally, you and your planner will agree on review dates for your plan.
+Most plans will be reviewed after 12 months but in some cases it may be sooner.

 Once your first plan is finalised you will be contacted by an NDIA representative to discuss how to put it into action.
 This contact should happen within seven days of you receiving your plan.

 Keep in mind that whilst the planner or LAC will work with you in putting the best plan forward to support you in reaching your goals, the decision of what type of supports and how much funding you will receive in your actual plan lies with the NDIA.

 The plan you end up with may be slightly different from what was discussed with your planner during the planning meeting.

 Not happy with your plan?
 Click here to find out how you can review it.

 Want to know more about what happens in a planning meeting?
 Leave your questions in the comments below.